NewSigma/Physica/doc/Core/Scalar/Diff.md

 ## Reverse - Coroutine-based backpropagation

-Coroutine-based backpropagation is defined as a backpropagation implementation that uses coroutines to manage the lifetime of the computation graph.
-We treat forward propagation and backpropagation as a unified process that crosses function call boundaries, exposing more optimization opportunities to the compiler.
+Coroutine-based backpropagation is defined as a backpropagation implementation that uses coroutines to manage the lifetime of the computation graph nodes. *Physica* view forward propagation and backpropagation as a unified process, cross function call boundaries, and expose more optimization opportunities to the compiler.

 Physica suspends the coroutine upon completing the forward pass to wait for future gradients, uses RAII to resume coroutine execution upon destruction, and performs gradient accumulation when the coroutine resumes execution.